 - Walk the children to school or take them to the park.

-- Go swimming at the local pool - some pools have family fun sessions or you can go with your partner when it's quieter and swim lengths.
+- Go swimming at the local pool.
+Some pools have antenatal swimming and exercise classes available or family fun sessions, so you can go with your partner and other children if you have them.
+Or you can go alone when it's quieter and swim lengths.

 - Go on a shopping trip with your friends that involves some brisk walking.